Mayur-06/Devopia-Trojans/README.md

 ## Demonstration
 To provide evidence of our drone-based delivery system's functionality, we have included a simulation video showcasing the drone in action.
 This video demonstrates how the drone navigates through challenging terrains and adapts to dynamic weather conditions to ensure uninterrupted delivery.

+#Contributions
+- **Research and UI Development**: @Souptik Taran, Mayur K T, and Girish Sharma contributed to the research work and the development of the user interface for the map, ensuring a seamless and intuitive experience for users.

+- **Simulation Development**: Om Gupta utilized Unreal Engine and Blender to create the simulation video showcasing the drone's functionality.
+His expertise in simulation development added a visual dimension to our project, providing clear evidence of our system's capabilities.

 ## Conclusion
 Our drone-based delivery system demonstrates technical resilience, showcasing robustness in navigating through challenging terrains and adapting to dynamic weather conditions.
 Leveraging route optimization algorithms through open-source APIs, our system ensures precision navigation, enabling efficient and accurate delivery operations to remote and inaccessible areas.
 With its user-friendly interface and advanced features, our system enhances accessibility and usability for operators and recipients alike, addressing the logistical challenges posed by Sikkim's geographical landscape.